PoisotLab/ms_metaweb_transfer/manuscript.md

 @Poisot2016StrPro, *i.e.* in which every interaction is represented as a single, independent, Bernoulli event of probability $p$.

+![Visual representation of the left (green/purple) and right (green/brown) subspaces, alongside the adjacency matrix of the food web they encode (greyscale).
+The European metaweb is on the left, and the imputed Canadian metaweb (before data inflation) on the right.
+This figures illustrates how much structure the left sub-space captures.
+As we show in @fig:degree, the species with a value of 0 in the left subspace are species without any preys.](figures/figure-subspaces.png){#fig:subspaces}

 Specifically, we have adopted the following approach.
 For every entry in $\hat{\mathcal{L}}$ and $\hat{\mathcal{R}}$, we draw a value from its distribution.
 This results in one instance of the possible left